 Parodius

-This NES version of Parodius is the most interesting out of all of them.
-Obviously it would never be arcade perfect but Konami have done a more than admirable job here.
-The overall stage themes are the same but they have made some smart changes here and there.
+This NES version of Parodius is the most interesting of them all.
+Obviously it would never be arcade perfect but Konami do a more than admirable job here.
+The overall stage themes are the same but they make some smart changes here and there.
 As a bonus there are few hidden and exclusive levels that make this worthwhile for fans of the series.
 Aside from some really bad slowdown and flicker this is an otherwise excellent shooter.

 As much as I hate the bells from Twin Bee they are present.
 Since this is a horizontal shooter they are easier to manage and provide a different set of power-ups.
-The list of effects are smaller than its arcade big brother but are practically game breaking here.
+The list of effects are smaller than its arcade big brother but are practically game breaking.
 The red bell creates a laser wall that blocks everything, including projectiles.
 It is incredibly useful although hard to time.
 The Flashing bell turns you into an invincible giant for an extended period of time.
-Seriously, I’ve cruised through a quarter of a level using this and destroyed bosses in seconds.
-The bells aren’t too common which makes up for it somewhat.
-I’m still surprised this made it in as is.
+Seriously, I can cruise through a quarter of a level using this and destroy bosses in seconds.
+The bells are not too common which makes up for it somewhat.
+I am still surprised this made it in as is.

-Parodius is a slower paced game than its brethren and this version might be even slower.
-That doesn’t mean this is an easy game.
-Its tight corridors are densely packed, meaning it is easy to get hit by stray bullets.
+Parodius is a slower game than its brethren and this version might be even slower.
+That does not mean this is an easy game.
+Its tight corridors are dense with enemies meaning it is easy to get hit by stray bullets.
 The lighthearted tone is at odds with the at times vicious difficulty which is pretty funny.
 The levels are massive, often offering more than one path to the exit.
 The only knock I have is that some of the boss “battles” are little more than a gauntlet to see how long you can survive.
 The difficulty spikes significantly toward the end, enough that I even contemplated punching a wall.
 Be warned.

 In the arcade Parodius had ten levels, making it one of the longer shooters around.
 The Famicom version tops out at seven but makes up for it in a few ways.
 One new level, Duck’s Theme Park takes place in an amusement park, complete with carousel and swimming pool (!).
 It fits the game’s tone perfectly as well as offers new art and bosses.
 There are two hidden levels for the more skilled gamers out there.
 One actually takes place inside a Moai head if you can believe it!
 On top of the better than average length these stages give Parodius replay value as well.